amirhosseinf79/PiXel-Inteligence/README.md

 		- Search python on wikipedia
 		- Search office on imdb
 		- Search your name genre
 		- etc...
+- ##### Get IP Engine
+	-Get your IP any time:
+		- what is my ip address
+		- whats my ip
+		- etc...
 - ##### Ask Engine
 	- Ask anything about anything: